 Each program has unique prerequisites.
 In general, students must be in good academic and judicial standing to be eligible for a Learning Abroad program.
 Program-specific requirements are listed in the program profile found in our program search.

 How does advising work in the Learning Abroad Office?

 The Learning Abroad office has a team of peer advisors available to provide initial advising.
 All peer advisors have studied abroad and undergo a rigorous training program.
 They can speak candidly with interested students and provide helpful insights from a student’s perspective.
 Peer advisors help students on a walk-in basis.
 Students can stop by room 159 in the Union, email us at email@example.com, or call 801-581-5849.

 Students interested in Learning Abroad must complete a one-time Learning Abroad 101 information session before they can meet with a Learning Abroad Coordinator.
 Our office offers these sessions weekly and online.

 What if my student wants to participate in a non-U of U Program?

 We cannot stop a student from participating in a non-U of U program, but students need to be aware that they do so at their own risk.
 Official University of Utah programs are coordinated through the Learning Abroad Office.
 Programs operated through the Learning Abroad Office undergo an approval process to reduce student risk, ensure quality intercultural experiences, and confirm the academic validity of the onsite program.
-Over 500 international opportunities have been approved by the University.
-A list of official University of Utah Learning Abroad Programs is found in our program search.
-The Learning Abroad Office encourages students to participate in one of the U’s official programs.
-There are many benefits to participating in an official program including:
+Over 500 international opportunities have been approved by the U. A list of official U of U Learning Abroad Programs is found in our program search.
+The Learning Abroad Office strongly encourages students to participate in one of the U’s official programs.
+There are many benefits to participating in an official program including, but not limited to: